Episode 62: Perfectionism

 In ourselves, we might also notice that really strong self critical voice that you’re always kind of, “I can never feel good enough,” that you’re always kind of picking on yourself for things that you’ve done or might do in the future.
 And it’s like the sort of in-built hyper alert warning system protecting you from mistakes.
 But it can be really punitive, and really, yeah, just plain mean that kind of inner voice.
 And I would call that kind of your inner critic, your inner perfectionistic self critic.
 That’s often the thing that is causing people the most problems.

 Dr. Moira Junge: How do you talk them through softening that inner critic voice?

 Dr. Jennifer Kemp: I used Acceptance and Commitment Therapy as my primary focus of the work that I do.
 But I kind of go deeper and I’m really using clinical behavior analysis as sort of the foundation of that.
-So I do a functional analysis perfectionistic behavior with people with the self-criticism.
+So I do a functional analysis of perfectionistic behavior with people with self criticism.
 ACT has a lot of self-compassion kind of built into that model, and I only ramped that up, too.